 ACS summary tabulations are available at:

-SHADAC's Data Center.
+- SHADAC's State Health Compare.
 These tables are based on the PUMS and include estimates from 2008 to present (years for which the health insurance question is available).
 The Data Center is an easy-to-use online table generator that allows users to select age and poverty filters, then choose from a set of policy-relevant tables of health insurance coverage estimates.